Uchenna1-dev/file_organiser/README.md

 ## file_organiser

-A simple Python automation script that sorts files into organised folders based on their file type (e.g., documents, images, videos, archives).
+A simple Python automation script that sorts files into organised folders based on their file type (e.g. documents, images, videos, archives).
 Perfect for cleaning up messy directories such as your Downloads folder.

 ## Features

 Automatically detects file types and organises them into categorised folders.

 Supports common file formats (documents, images, videos, archives).

+Includes an “Other” folder for files that do not match any known category.

-Easily customisable — add new categories and extensions.
+Easily customisable — add or remove categories and file extensions.

-Prevents overwriting existing files.
+Prevents overwriting or deleting existing files.

 ## How It Works

-Specify the folder path you want to organise in the script.
+Specify the folder path you want to organise inside the script.

-The programme scans all files in that directory.
+The programme scans all files within that directory.

-Each file is moved into a corresponding subfolder (e.g., Documents, Images, Videos, Archives).
+Each file is moved into a corresponding subfolder:

+Documents → .pdf, .docx, .txt, .xlsx

+Images → .jpg, .jpeg, .png

+Videos → .mp4, .mov

+Archives → .zip, .rar

-Archive files (e.g., .zip, .rar) are moved to the Archives folder.
+Any files that do not fit these categories are moved to an “Other” folder.

-## Setup
-Run the script using:

-python organiser.py
+This ensures every file has a place without being skipped or lost.

-## Example folder structure after running
+## Example Folder Structure

+After running the script:

 Downloads/
 │
 ├── organiser.py
+│
 ├── Documents/
 │   ├── report.pdf
 │   ├── notes.txt